Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Roddie Mackenzie - Transocean Ltd.

 All right.
 Thanks, Ian.
-Yes, so your first question was about what do you have to do to enact (34:54) that.
+Yes, so your first question was about what do you have to do to enact that.
 So basically there is modifications that you make to the draw-works and, obviously, the traveling equipment.
 But essentially that the rigs are in a stage of construction, where there is an option for us that's relatively cost effective way of doing it.
-In terms of a retrofit to other rigs, that's quite tricky especially if the (35:13) will be finalized, there will be equipment in place (35:13), then they will not be rated to that kind of levels, but, yeah, so for us it's an opportunity to really put a marker out there and be the first 3-million-pound rigs in the world.
+In terms of a retrofit to other rigs, that's quite tricky especially if the derricks will be finalized, there will be equipment in place, then they will not be rated to that kind of levels, but, yeah, so for us it's an opportunity to really put a marker out there and be the first 3-million-pound rigs in the world.

 Jeremy D. Thigpen - Transocean Ltd.

-And it wasn't driven by a specific customer rig (35:29) see what's happening in the marketplace, and we know that this would be of value, especially in the Gulf of Mexico.
+And it wasn't driven by a specific customer rig, as we (35:29) see what's happening in the marketplace, and we know that this would be of value, especially in the Gulf of Mexico.
 We also believe that at some point in time there will be a 20K opportunity, and this would definitely position those rigs as leading candidates for that opportunity.

 Ian Macpherson - Simmons & Company International